chevron_rightDo I have to get approval to paint my house a different color?

 chevron_rightDoes the neighborhood have HOA meetings?

-The Board meets monthly; the neighborhood annual meeting is held in FebruaryMinutes of the meetings are posted under the "documents" tab
+The Board meets monthly.
+The neighborhood annual meeting is held around Spring.
+Time and place is communicated via our Facebook page and in our annual letter to each homeowner.Minutes of the meetings are posted under the "documents" tab.

 chevron_rightHow do I get involved with the HOA?